eProsima/Integration-Service-docs/docs/user_manual/yaml_config.rst

     1. The name cannot have spaces in it.
     2. The name must be formed only by letters, numbers and underscores.

-Note: a minimum of a structure type is required for the communication.
+.. note:: A minimum of a structure type is required for the communication.

 For more details about *IDL* definition, please refer to the `IDL specification documentation <https://www.omg.org/spec/IDL/4.2/PDF>`__.